zzzprojects/EntityFramework-Extensions/docs/pages/troubleshooting/foreign-key-constraint-autodetectchanges-disabled.md

 {% include template-exception.html message='The MERGE statement conflicted with the FOREIGN KEY constraint "[FK_Name]".
 The conflict occurred in database "[Database_Name]", table "[Table_Name]", column \'[Column_Name]\'.' %}

+And you use a code similar to this:

 {% highlight csharp %}
 using (var ctx = new MyEntities())
 {